Non-Euclidean Gradient Descent Operates at the Edge of Stability: Towards Understanding the Underlying Mechanism

 Empirically, we can assess whether non-Euclidean \algname{GD} is indeed divergent on the quadratic Taylor approximation when operating on the edge of stability.
 In Figure~\ref{fig:quadratic_approximation_muon}, for points during training both before and after entering \algname{EoS}, we switch from running non-Euclidean \algname{GD} on the real objective to running non-Euclidean \algname{GD} on the quadratic Taylor approximation (similar to Appendix E from \citet{cohen2021edgeofstability}).
 We observe that \algname{GD} is stable before reaching \algname{EoS}, but divergent afterwards.
 This supports the idea that the significance of the generalized sharpness hovering around $2/\eta$ is related to the dynamics becoming divergent on the local quadratic Taylor approximation.

-Nevertheless, we note that our explanation of this behavior is not fully satisfying, as our theory only proves that non-Euclidean \algname{EoS} is divergent under a specific initialization, whereas in practice we observe that this divergence seems to occur quite generically.
+This explanation is still incomplete: our theory proves divergence only for a specific initialization, whereas empirically the quadratic approximation appears to diverge much more generically.
 Bridging this gap would be an interesting question for future work.

 It is worth highlighting an additional point of difference between the Euclidean and non-Euclidean cases.
 For Euclidean \algname{GD}, the directional smoothness only starts to grow from $\approx 0$ to $2/\eta$ \emph{after} the sharpness crosses $2/\eta$.
-By contrast, for non-Euclidean \algname{GD} under some norms (in particular, $\ell_\infty$ and $\norm{\cdot}_{2\rightarrow2}$), we observe that the directional smoothness starts to climb towards $2/\eta$ \emph{before} the generalized sharpness has reached $2/\eta$ (Section~\ref{sec:pre-eos-oscillatory}).
+By contrast, for non-Euclidean \algname{GD} under some norms (in particular, $\ell_\infty$ and $\norm{\cdot}_{2\rightarrow2}$), we observe that the directional smoothness starts to climb towards $2/\eta$ \emph{before} the generalized sharpness has reached $2/\eta$ (Appendix~\ref{sec:pre-eos-oscillatory}).
 During this period, we find that the iterates oscillate in weight space, but the dynamics are not yet divergent on the quadratic Taylor approximation.
 This suggests an intermediate regime between stability and \algname{EoS} regimes, which does not occur for Euclidean \algname{GD}.
 Understanding this behavior would be an interesting question for future work.